Hacker0x01/docs.hackerone.com/docs/hackers/report-components.md

 * A bounty has been given
 * A hacker requests mediation
 * A hacker or program member requests public disclosure
+* An internal activity has been made

+The report timeline will also show who is in charge of the next pending action within the report.

 ![report timeline](./images/report-components-timeline.png)